Ling Rinpoche

 Kyabje Yongzin Ling Rinpoche is a Tibetan tulku.
 The best-known incarnation is the sixth incarnation, Thupten Lungtok Namgyal Thinley (1903 - 1983), a Tibetan buddhist scholar and teacher.

-Thupten Lungtok Namgyal Thinley, the 6th Yongzin Ling Rinpoche, was one of the most renowned and qualified masters of the 20th century.
+Thupten Lungtok Namgyal Thinley, the 6th Yongzin Ling Rinpoche, was one of the most renowned, excellent and qualified masters of the 20th century.
 His students included masters from all four Tibetan Buddhist schools.
 He was very learned and an accomplished writer, poet and expert on grammar.
 In 1965 Ling Rinpoche was appointed the 97th Ganden Tripa and held the position as the head of the Gelug school for 19 years, longer than any other occupant of this throne.

 Kyabje Yongzin Ling Rinpoche was born in Tibet in 1903, not far from Lhasa in Kyisho, a place known as an abode of Cakrasamvara and his consort.
 After only 12 years of study at Drepung Loseling Monastic University, he received a Geshe Lharampa degree at 21 years old.
 Rinpoche served as Disciplinarian and Abbot of Gyuto Tantric Monastery, before serving as the 14th Dalai Lama's Principal Tutor.
 He fled with the Dalai Lama from Tibet in 1959 and lived in India for the remainder of his life.

 Kyabje Yongzin Ling Rinpoche gave many public and private teachings and initiations throughout his life in Tibet, India, Europe and North America.
 He died in Dharamshala, India at the age of 81.
-Rinpoche’s consciousness reportedly remained in his body after he died, in the clear light meditation on the mind of death ('Tukdam'),for thirteen days.
+Rinpoche's consciousness reportedly remained in his body after he died, in the clear light meditation on the mind of death ('Tukdam'), for thirteen days.

 Prior to Kyabje Ling Rinpoche, three earlier incarnations of Ling Rinpoche were tutors for previous Dalai Lamas, including the 13th, the 12th and the 6th Dalai Lamas.
 Three incarnations of Ling Rinpoche were also Ganden Tripas.
 Over many years, the Ling Rinpoche incarnations founded many monasteries in Tibet and taught students in every sect of Tibetan Buddhism.
 Many of the monks in Ling Khangtsen come from these monasteries.

 The current incarnation of Ling Rinpoche, the 7th Kyabje Yongzin Ling Choktrul Rinpoche, was born in India on November 18, 1985.
-He was taken to the Tibetan Children’s Village in Dharamsala after his mother died, and stayed there until the Dalai Lama recognized him as the reincarnation of his Principal Tutor, the 6th Kyabje Yongzin Ling Rinpoche, who died in 1983.
+He was taken to the Tibetan Children's Village in Dharamsala after his mother died, and stayed there until the Dalai Lama recognized him as the reincarnation of his Principal Tutor, the 6th Kyabje Yongzin Ling Rinpoche, who died on December 25, 1983.

-The 7th Kyabje Yongzin Ling Rinpoche joined Drepung Monastic University’s Loseling College in 1990, which was re-established in the Mundgod Tibetan settlement in South India.
+The 7th Kyabje Yongzin Ling Rinpoche joined Drepung Monastic University's Loseling College in 1990, which was re-established in the Mundgod Tibetan settlement in South India.
 His enrollment and return to the monastery of his predecessors was celebrated with large, traditional religious ceremonies for auspiciousness.
 The 3rd, 4th, 5th and 6th Yongzin Ling Rinpoches had studied there as members of Drepung Loseling Monastery.